Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

 1. Sign in to {{site.konnect_short_name}}, then select {% konnect_icon dev-portal %} **Dev Portal** from the menu.

-2. Click **Application Auth** to open the authentication settings for your API Products in your Portal.
+2. Navigate to **Application Auth** to access the authentication settings for your API Products.

-3. Click the **DCR Providers** tab to see all your DCR Providers.
+3. Open the **DCR Providers** to view all configured DCR Providers

-4. Click the **New DCR Provider** button to begin creating your Okta config.
-Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.
+4. Select **New DCR Provider** button to create an Okta configuration.
+Provide a name for internal use within {{site.konnect_short_name}} and a display name for visibility on your Portal.

 5. Enter the **Issuer URL** for your authorization server and the **DCR Token** that you created in Okta.
-Select Okta as your **Provider Type**.
+Select Okta as the **Provider Type**.

 6. Save your DCR Provider.
-You should now see it in the list of DCR Poviders.
+You should now see it in the list of DCR providers.

-7. Click the **Auth Strategy** tab to see all your Auth Strategies.
-Select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you just added.
+7. Navigate to the **Auth Strategy** tab, then select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you added.

-8. Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.
+8. Provide a name for internal use within {{site.konnect_short_name}} and a display name for visibility on your Portal.
 In the **Auth Type** dropdown menu select DCR.
 In the **DCR Provider** dropdown, select the name of the DCR Provider config you just created.
 Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR Provider.

 9. Enter the names of the **Scopes** and **Claims** as comma-separated values in their corresponding fields.
 The values should match the scopes or claims that were created in Okta.